hrkns/subtitles-generator/README.md

 ## Features

-- Support for input in MP3 audio format.
+- Support for input in MP3 audio format and video format.
 - Customizable checkpoints for subtitle segments.
 - Ability to specify specific audio segments for processing.
 - Language specification for the audio content.